 Planning permission is sought to extend the car park at the site northwards by 146 spaces.
 These would be located immediately to the West of the building and would include 21 short stay/visitor bays and two additional bays for disabled drivers/passengers.
-13 cycle bays would be provided (which would accommodate up to 26 bicycles) together with a cycle rail (for which details have not yet been provided) along the western edge of the building.
+The existing cycle/motorcycle parking shelter would be retained and five additional cycle hoops would be provided along the western edge of the building.
+A planning condition would control this provision.

 The applicant has set out that employee numbers based at Priory House have increased and will reach a maximum of 696 by the end of March 2014.
-Up to 65%

-(452) are expected to be at Priory House at any one time, because of the Council's flexible working policy.
+Up to 65% (452) are expected to be at Priory House at any one time, because of the Council's flexible working policy.
 Visitors also use the car park because Priory House is a public building and when large meetings are planned, this can result in as many as 100 additional cars looking to use the car park.